Frodo45127/rpfm/README.md

 # Known bugs
 - Changing the type of the PackFile doesn't make it show up as "modified" in the window's title bar.
+- Menu icons are horrible.
+Trying to get rid of the horrible Adwaita icons, but haven't managed to do it yet.

 # Credits
 - ***Frodo45127***: I'm the guy who has made the program.